DiscoveryMachine/music-csharp/README.md

 # music-csharp
-C sharp library to enable participation in a MUSIC® (Multi-level Universal Standard for Intelligent Constructs) federation.
+C# library to enable participation in a MUSIC® (Multi-level Universal Standard for Intelligent Constructs) federation.